 Skip to main content

-FlyOS-Fast is a lightweight Linux system customized for 3D printing, supporting Fly's entire series of host platforms.
+FlyOS-Fast is a lightweight Linux system specifically customized for 3D printing, supporting all FLY series host platforms.
 Its features include:

-• Fast boot time, kernel optimization ensures Klipper real-time performance
+• Fast boot speed, kernel optimization ensures Klipper's real-time performance

-• File system optimization, reducing the risk of being unable to boot due to power failure
+• File system optimization reduces the risk of boot failure caused by power outages

-• Pre-installed services such as Klipper, RRF, Mainsail, Fluidd, Moonraker, and KlipperScreen
+• Pre-installed services including Klipper, RRF, Mainsail, Fluidd, Moonraker, KlipperScreen, etc.

-• Support for switching between Klipper and RRF systems
+• Supports switching between Klipper and RRF systems

-• Support for online one-click switching between Mainsail and Fluidd
+• Supports one-click online switching between Mainsail and Fluidd

-• Support for automatic firmware burning on boot (fly-c8, fly-geminiv3)
+• Supports automatic firmware flashing at boot (fly-c8, fly-geminiv3)

-• Can set the default language and printer name of Fluidd and other front-end UIs in advance
+• Allows setting default language and printer name for Fluidd and other front-end UIs in advance

-If you need more OEM customization features (such as boot logo, pre-set configuration files, hiding Mainsail tabs, etc.), please contact us.
+For more OEM customization features (such as boot logo, preset configuration files, hiding Mainsail tabs, etc.), please contact us.

 This system is a lightweight customized system.
-The built-in components and services such as klipper are not the official version, and users are not allowed to modify or upgrade them.
+The built-in components and services such as klipper are not official versions and do not support user modifications or upgrades.

-• The system account for FLYOS-FAST is root, and the password is mellow
+• The system account for FLYOS-FAST is root, with password mellow

 1. Prepare the required devices